taocpp/taopq/doc/Transaction.md

 bool tao::pq::transaction::is_direct() const noexcept;
 ```

-Note that opening a subtransaction from a direct connection is possible and simply starts a normal transaction on the connection object.
+Opening a subtransaction from a direct connection is possible and simply starts a normal transaction on the connection object.

 ## Manual Transaction Handling

 You can manually begin, commit, or rollback transactions by executing [`BEGIN`➚](https://www.postgresql.org/docs/current/sql-begin.html), [`COMMIT`➚](https://www.postgresql.org/docs/current/sql-commit.html), or [`ROLLBACK`➚](https://www.postgresql.org/docs/current/sql-rollback.html) statements directly via the `execute()`-method.
 Likewise, you can manually create, commit, or rollback subtransactions by executing [`SAVEPOINT`➚](https://www.postgresql.org/docs/current/sql-savepoint.html), [`RELEASE SAVEPOINT`➚](https://www.postgresql.org/docs/current/sql-release-savepoint.html), or [`ROLLBACK TO SAVEPOINT`➚](https://www.postgresql.org/docs/current/sql-rollback-to.html) statements directly via the `execute()`-method.

-We strongly advise against manual transaction handling, as it will not be tracked by taoPQ and might confuse our library's transaction ordering framework.
+:point_up: We strongly advise against manual transaction handling, as it will not be tracked by taoPQ and might confuse our library's transaction ordering framework.
 We advise to use the methods offered by taoPQ instead of manually handling transactions.

 ## Accessing the Connection